What is Materials Science/Materials Engineering?

 More information about the field of materials engineering, including short interviews with practicing professionals, is available at the Sloan Career Cornerstone Center.

-Requirement and guidelines for a Bachelor of Science in Engineering, with a concentration in materials engineering:
+See the Academic Catalogue for requirements and guidelines for a Bachelor of Science in Engineering, with a concentration in materials engineering.